 InnovAge PACE will provide each Contracted Housing Providers with an orientation of PACE.
-This will include but not be limited to
+This will include but not be limited to continued on next page

-- PACE mission, philosophy, and policies on Participant rights; - PACE requirements of Contracted Providers; - Provision and review of the Provider Manual and any policies related to the duties and responsibilities of the provider.
+- PACE mission, philosophy, and policies on Participant rights; - PACE requirements of Contracted Providers: - Provision and review of the Provider Manual and any policies related to the duties and responsibilities of the provider.